We found a signal tonight at our campsite further north of Del Rio, so with the help of my Wilson Antenna Booster, we are able to get on line!

 It was time to put the tires back on, and lower the jack a bit till the tires were snug to the ground.

-Bit by bit, he tightened up the lug nuts with the torque ratchet to 170 ft pounds.
-After we drive it a bit, he will stop and re-tighten them.
-So in the meantime he didn't replace the nice trim rings and fancy nut covers.
+Bit by bit, he tightened up the lug nuts with the torque ratchet to 170 ft pound as high as it will go.
+After we drove it around to the front, the nice guy Travistino tightened them up to spec 500 ft pounds with his torque bar on air ratchet.
 Steve estimates it was about a two hour job to do both front brakes.
+We saved a LOT of money by doing it ourselves.

 Now my job was to bring the man a nice cold glass of lemonade!